vens8/Online-Class-Helper-Windows/README.md

 # Online-Class-Helper
-Attend online classes with one link!
+Attend online classes with one click!

 OCH - Online Class Helper is a tool made for students attending online classes which allows them to join and attend their classes hassle-free with a single click.
 Unable to organize all your class links throughout your week?
 Add your classes once they're organized and tabulated.
 You can also make and share templates with your friends which can save them time.